 News & Notes

-In 2015, we will look to build on a very strong foundation laid during our inaugural Winter J Term.
+This is a call for faculty and staff interested in developing credit‐bearing undergraduate and/or graduate academic courses and experiences for students over the winter session that add value for our students, community, and the overall learning environment.
+In 2016, we will look to build on a very strong foundation laid during the first two years of the Winter J Term.
 This initiative is again being sponsored in collaboration with the Provost’s Office and the Office of International Education.

 A Student Summit was held on April 22, 2015 to engage student feedback in generating ideas to be included in the next Academic Plan 2016-21.
 The Student Summit page and notes from the Summit can be found here.